How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 Anabin status confirmed.
 Your degree must be verified as recognized (H+ or H+/- with a completed ZAB assessment) before the visa application.
 If your institution is H+/- — common for Islamic Azad University branches — a ZAB Statement of Comparability takes 4–6 months.
 This clock must start running as early as possible, because it is the longest serial dependency in the entire process.

-Blocked account funded and Visa-Ready certificate received.
-The blocked account Sperrkonto (€11,904 for skilled worker/Blue Card, €13,092 for the Opportunity Card) must be funded before the appointment.
-For Iranian applicants, this means the Sarrafi mechanism has been executed, the Source of Funds documentation has been accepted by Expatrio or Fintiba, and the Visa-Ready certificate has been issued.
-This certificate is mandatory for the embassy appointment.
+Blocked account funded and Visa-Ready certificate received where required.
+The standard blocked-account amount is €11,904 (€13,092 for the Opportunity Card); the Blue Card itself does not require a blocked account.
+For Iranian applicants whose route requires one, this means the Sarrafi mechanism has been executed, the Source of Funds documentation has been accepted by Expatrio or Fintiba, and the Visa-Ready certificate has been issued.
+Confirm the proof-of-means requirement for your specific visa category before the appointment.

 All documents pre-uploaded to digital.diplo.de.
 The Consular Services Portal requires a pre-review of your documents before the appointment is valid.
 The pre-upload is not a formality — the embassy uses it to identify missing or incorrectly prepared documents before you travel to Yerevan.
 A complete pre-upload takes several days.
 Documents that fail the pre-review need to be corrected and re-uploaded before the appointment date.